Generic measure preserving transformations and the closed groups they generate: The proof of Theorem from Theorem

 \item[(b)] $\langle T\rangle_c$ is the largest abelian subgroup of ${\rm Aut}(\gamma)$ containing $T$.

 \item[(c)] There is no non-trivial continuous homomorphism from $\langle T\rangle_c$ to $\mathbb T$. \end{enumerate}

-Point (a) follows from Theorem~\ref{T:spge} and Lemma~\ref{L:kuth}.
+Point (a) follows from Theorem~\ref{T:spge} and Lemma~\ref{L:kuth} as soon as we see that the set defined by the condition in Theorem~\ref{T:spge} has the Baire property in ${\rm Aut}(\gamma)$.
+But by \cite[Lemma~1.4]{DJL} this set is actually Borel, in fact, a countable intersection of open subsets of ${\rm Aut}(\gamma)$.
 Point (b) is an immediate consequence of Theorem~\ref{T:geco}\,(i).
 As for point (c), a non-trivial continuous homomorphism from $\langle T\rangle_c$ to $\mathbb T$ would induce a continuous action of $\langle T\rangle_c$ on $\mathbb T$ that does not have fixed points, contradicting Theorem~\ref{T:geco}\,(ii).

 By the classical theorem of Halmos, see \cite[Theorem~2.6]{Kec2}, a generic $T\in {\rm Aut}(\gamma)$ is ergodic.
 Therefore, our assumption allows us to find an ergodic $T\in {\rm Aut}(\gamma)$ that fulfills (a--c) above and for which there exists a continuous homomorphism $\zeta\colon L^0(\nu, {\mathbb T})\to {\rm Aut}(\gamma)$, for some finite Borel measure $\nu$, with